devennn/devennn.github.io/_posts/2019-12-7-python-file-organizer.md

 ---
 layout: post
-title: Python file organizer to Rearrange and Rename files
+title: My folder is messy, so I build a File Organizer with Python
 ---

 ![File Organizer](/images/Filorg.PNG)